Pomors: Traditional Pomor worldview

 These spiritual beliefs also played a large role in daily life, as it is a part of the "Pomor fate" to actively engage in this battle, which is not only shaped by actions but also the words of the starinshchik, the person who has knowledge of the ritual turns of speech and sacred formulas.
-This shows that despite a general non-dualism the Pomors had a concept of good and evil, these two forces were indeed seen as in a constant fight embodied by the sacred geography of the landscape, as for example the western wind was identified with the antichrist.
-Elemental gods and goddesses play an important part in this fight that involves good and evil spirits and forces, as they are connected with the seasons and even different times of the day.
-The winter is considered a dreamtime, which is ended by localized celebrations of symbolic rebirth that greet the sun, which plays a key role in Pomor mythology as it is also represented by the Bird of Happiness in Pomor households.
+That shows that despite a general nondualism, the Pomors had a concept of good and evil, forces that were indeed seen as in a constant fight embodied by the sacred geography of the landscape.

+For example, the western wind was identified with the Antichrist.
+Elemental gods and goddesses play an important part in this fight, which involves good and evil spirits and forces, as they are connected with the seasons and even different times of the day.
+The winter is considered a dreamtime thay is ended by localized celebrations of symbolic rebirth that greet the sun, which plays a key role in Pomor mythology by being also represented by the Bird of Happiness in Pomor households.

 One of the critical aspects of the Pomor spiritual world was the sacred status of the bathhouse, which was viewed as an archaic sanctuary-temple.
 The bathhouse played a central role in initiatory and medical rituals that symbolized the "second birth" of a person, just like the festivals connected to the sun.
 The connection between the bathhouse and the forge is notable, as both were considered marginal spaces associated with transformation and rebirth, drawing from their symbolic links to fire and water.
 The sacred geography of the Pomors placed the bathhouse on the periphery of the settlement, reinforcing its chthonic associations with both life and death.

 The sea, central to Pomor life, held a significant mythopoetic meaning as a threshold between the world of the living and the world of the dead.
 This view of the sea as a boundary endowed navigation with profound religious significance.
 The Pomors regarded the northeast wind, or "polunoshnik," as a sacred force, connecting the mundane world to the mystical realms of the North, where contact with the otherworldly was inevitable.
 The sea, with its destructive and creative powers, was perceived as both a source of chaos and a pathway to salvation, reflecting the dual nature of the northern lands adjacent to the Polar Mountain, which were simultaneously regions of heaven and hell.